Exercise: Filtering EMG data

 filtered_emg.plot()

-1. Rectify the filtered TimeSeries, by replacing every data by its absolute value.
+1. Rectify the filtered TimeSeries by replacing every data point with its absolute value.
 You may use np.abs.

 Hide code cell content